High capacity for long distances? Constricted rights-of-way? Aesthetically sensitive areas? BOLD is the key to solving them all.

 Most utilities do not have a standard for compact transmission lines or sufficient experience to overcome the hesitation of adopting a new design.
 Historically, as the current grid was expanding, it was relatively easy for a utility to obtain the necessary rights to build transmission lines.

-BOLD is currently designed and tested for 230-kV and 345-kV applications.
-Similar performance can be expected for any voltages in the 200- to 400-kV range.
+BOLD® is currently designed and tested for 138-kV, 161-kV, 230-kV and 345-kV applications.
 Designs for both higher and lower voltage levels are contemplated based on market demands.

 - Up to-60% increase in Surge Impedance Loading (SIL) per circuit

-- Eliminated need for series compensation in long-distance bulk-power transfer applications
+- Eliminate need for series compensation in long-distance bulk-power transfer applications

-- Increased power delivery in the same right-of-way
+- Increases power delivery in the same right-of-way

-- Aesthetic appeal that is preferred and more acceptable to general public
+- Provides aesthetic appeal that is preferred and more acceptable to general public

 Lower surge impedance (higher surge impedance loading, or SIL) is achieved by compacting the phases while simultaneously increasing the conductor bundle diameter and number of sub-conductors.
 For example, 60% more SIL increment is obtained through a 40% surge-impedance reduction, which is directly related to reactance reduction through the compact delta design between three phases.